antvis/G6/docs/manual/tutorial/elements.en.md

 > Figure 3

 From figure 3, we find some nodes are rendered as rects, some are ellipses.
-We also set the size to cover the size in global configuration.
+We also set the size to override the size in global configuration.
 The size is an array when the node is a rect or an ellipse.
-We did not set the size for circle node, so `size: 30` in global configuration will take effect.
+We did not set the size for circle node, so `size: 30` in global configuration will still take effect for circle node.
 That is to say, configuring items by writing into data has higher priority than global configurations.

 We further set the line widths for edges according to their weight:
 ```javascript